Formatting Your Text#

 **text**

-The text is rendered as strongly important text (bold).
+The text is rendered as strongly emphasised text (bold).

 ~~text~~

-In Markdown guides it is often recommended to differentiate between strong importance and emphasis
+In Markdown guides it is often recommended to differentiate between strong emphasis and emphasis

 by using **